monosource/radare2-explorations/intro/visual_debugging.md

 ![](img/visual_dbg_mem_reg.png)

-We can change the print mode to show the stack and registers along the disassembly view (an extra `p` from the normal disassembly view).
+We can change the print mode to show the stack and registers along with the disassembly view (an extra `p` from the normal disassembly view).
 Stepping into (`s`) or stepping over (`S`) will update `rip`, the registers and the stack.
 Registers will get colored if they are changed after an instruction.

 You can still access all the debugger commands through the command menu (`:`) and also have visual feedback.
 You can seek and investigate functions, set breakpoints and so on.
 To return the seek to the program counter at any time, press `.`.